Version history

 • A new passata command and tomato.passata module for interacting with components over CLI and API.

-• A new DriverInterface-2.0, with the following changes: - dev_constants(): an accessor for ModelDevice.constants and ModelInterface.constants, which are containers for the driver and component-specific metadata, - dev_last_data(): an accessor for ModelDevice.last_data, which should contain the last timestamped datapoint, - dev_measure(): a passthrough function to launch ModelDevice.measure(), which will trigger a one-shot measurement to populate ModelDevice.last_data - DeviceFactory(): a factory function that creates an appropriate ModelDevice instance.
+• A new DriverInterface-2.0, with the following changes: - cmp_constants(): an accessor for ModelDevice.constants and ModelInterface.constants, which are containers for the driver and component-specific metadata, - cmp_last_data(): an accessor for ModelDevice.last_data, which should contain the last timestamped datapoint, - cmp_measure(): a passthrough function to launch ModelDevice.measure(), which will trigger a one-shot measurement to populate ModelDevice.last_data - DeviceFactory(): a factory function that creates an appropriate ModelDevice instance. - Deprecation of dev_*() in favour of cmp_*(). - task_validate(): a validation function which verifies the provided Task contains task_params that are compatible with the Attrs specified on the component.

 Code author: Peter Kraus